Provost and Executive Vice President

 Principal Assistant: Angela Merrill

-Erica Weintraub Austin (Ph.D., Stanford University, 1989) has been Vice Provost for Academic Affairs since 2013.
+Dr. Erica Weintraub Austin has been Vice Provost for Academic Affairs since 2013.
 From June of 2015 to June of 2016 she served as Interim Co-Provost.
 She has also served as Director of the Murrow Center for Media and Health Promotion Research in the Edward R. Murrow College of Communication.

-Dr. Austin has served as PI, subcontractor, or consultant on media literacy and campaign design/evaluation projects funded by the U.S. Department of Agriculture’s Agriculture & Food Research Initiative, the National Institute on Alcohol Abuse & Alcoholism, the National Institute on Drug Abuse, the Robert Wood Johnson Foundation, the Alcoholic Beverage Medical Research Foundation, the Washington State Department of Health, and the Washington State Division of Social & Health Services.
+Austin has served as PI, subcontractor, or consultant on media literacy and campaign design/evaluation projects funded by the U.S. Department of Agriculture’s Agriculture & Food Research Initiative, the National Institute on Alcohol Abuse & Alcoholism, the National Institute on Drug Abuse, the Robert Wood Johnson Foundation, the Alcoholic Beverage Medical Research Foundation, the Washington State Department of Health, and the Washington State Division of Social & Health Services.
 She has taught courses in public relations, health promotion and communication campaigns at Washington State University since 1989.
+Austin received her Ph.D. from Stanford University in 1989.

 Principal Assistant: Angela Merrill